 - 3 sets only of 8 – 10 using medium intensity, progressing up to strong but “comfortable” set of 10 on the final set.

 This is just an example and there can be many ways to effectively program the HRBS into a hypertrophy phase of training.

 First, make sure you understand why you would use the HRBS in the first place.

 Hopefully, I’ve outlined the reasons why to consider this in this article.

 And don’t forget that hypertrophy training is essential for many reasons (ex. health and metabolism, aesthetics and to get stronger).

-Second, make sure you know how to use this effectively into a progressive program.
+Second, make sure you know how to effectively use this approach in a progressive program.

-For example, this is something that has to be used with considerations to avoid overreaching or overtraining.
+For example, this is something that has to be done with considerations to avoid overreaching or overtraining.

 The HRBS is a part of the Barbell Bodybuilding program (*The Barbell Bodybuilding program is currently being updated and completely upgraded.)

 Please share this with them on Facebook, Twitter or anywhere you’d like.